nivelle/java-all/article/Integer源码解读.md

     };

     /**
-     * Returns a string representation of the first argument in the
+     * Returns a string representation【表示】 of the first argument in the
-     * radix specified by the second argument.
+     * radix【基数】 specified【规定】 by the second argument.
      *
      * <p>If the radix is smaller than {@code Character.MIN_RADIX}
      * or larger than {@code Character.MAX_RADIX}, then the radix
      * {@code 10} is used instead.
      *
-     * <p>If the first argument is negative, the first element of the
+     * <p>If the first argument is negative【负数】, the first element of the
      * result is the ASCII minus character {@code '-'}
      * ({@code '\u005Cu002D'}).
 If the first argument is not
      * negative, no sign character appears in the result.